Izardo/pands-problem-sheet/README.md

 1. This program requests an input of text from the user and assigns the string to the variable 'string'.
 2. It then modifies the value in string, starting a index 0, so that every second character is placed in reverse order in the variable 'modString'.
-3. Both the original and modified texts are printed using the .format method to concatenate them into a sentence.
+3. Both the original and modified texts are printed using the .format method, concatenating them into a sentence.
 4. Example output: Your original string: hello there.
 New modified string: eetolh

 #### References:

 [1] "Built-in Functions."
 The Python Standard Library, 29 Jan.
-2021, docs.python.org/3/library/functions.html</br>
+2021, https://docs.python.org/3/library/functions.html</br>
 [2] "Python Numbers." w3schools, 29 Jan.
 2021, www.w3schools.com/python/python_numbers.asp</br>
 [3] "7.1.
 Fancier Output Formatting" The Python Standard Library, 29 Jan.
-2021, www.docs.python.org/tutorial/inputoutput.html
+2021, https://docs.python.org/tutorial/inputoutput.html

 ## Task 3: